Sjors/nado-book/taproot/activation.md

 ![Speedy trial flow.
 Same as BIP 9, except for a delay in the transition from `LOCKED_IN` to `ACTIVE`.](taproot/speedy_trial.svg)

+TODO: NATALYE: Notes from comments, turn this into text: The in the Speedy Trial section we only have to explain the difference: the waiting period before signaling (DEFINED) as well as the signaling period (STARTED) was much shorter than usual (months instead of a full year).
+This way we could know the result faster (the 3rd period reached the threshold).
+This doesn't change the mechanism itself, so there's no new code to write.

+But to add a margin of safety, the transition from LOCKED_IN to active was increased from the usual 1 period (2 weeks) to a fixed block height, expected to be reached in November 2021.
+That was the only code change required (a much smaller change than BIP 8).

 <!--

 AvW: We talked a lot two weeks ago.
 LOT was the parameter we discussed two weeks ago, LOT=true, LOT=false, about Taproot activation.
 We are two weeks further in and now it seems like the community is somewhat reaching consensus on an activation solution called “Speedy Trial”.
 That is what we are going to discuss today.